wesnoth-legacy-project/The_Dark_Hordes/SCRIPT.md

 ## Death of Nati - Victory

 Nati: I... have failed to win this battle.
 I am defeated.
-I will not believe it.
+I don’t believe it.

 Gwiti: Die, yes, die, and go to the Land of the Dead.
 Perhaps one day you will be back under my command!